 You never know what could happen when you’re abroad.
 In South Africa I saw a car run a red light and hit an American girl who was crossing the crosswalk — the driver sped away but luckily she was relatively uninjured.
 I saw someone break their leg after a scooter hit them in Rome.
 I’ve seen people need to get treated at a hospital for dehydration because of food poisoning.

 Sometimes you get injured far away from a hospital or you need to be moved to a different hospital for specialized treatment.

 Other times your condition might require that you be flown back to your home country for treatment via a medical jet (which can cost over $50,000!).
 Emergency evacuation will cover those expensive costs.

 A lot of people don’t realize how much of their trip is non-refundable.
 Airline and train tickets are often non-refundable.
 Tours are sometimes non-refundable.
 Accommodation is often non-refundable.
 The list goes on… so what happens if you have to cancel your trip?
 That’s right, you’re stuck paying for a trip you can’t go on.

-Travel insurance will cover those non-refundable things if you get sick before you leave, have a death in the family, natural disaster or terrorist attack interfere with your travels.
+Travel insurance will often cover those non-refundable things if you get sick before you leave, have a death in the family, natural disaster, or terrorist attack interfere with your travels.

 Trip interruption insurance is similar as it covers you if you need to end your trip early for many of the same reasons listed above.
-This will also pay for your last-minute plane ticket back home.
+For example, if you get injured halfway through, the insurance will cover the rest of your trip, and pay for your last-minute plane ticket back home.

 Lost Luggage, Theft, and Property Damage